 We understand that this is a difficult time and will work with you or your representative to make this process as efficient as is possible.

 If the deceased had a credit card in their own name you will need to provide us with a certified copy of the death certificate.
-The Deceased Account Services team will contact you with details of any further requirements.
+Our dedicated Bereavement Services team will contact you with details of our further requirements.

 Unfortunately, in some circumstances correspondence might still arrive.
 This may be as a result of correspondence that we are required to issue to meet our legal and regulatory obligations or planned mailings that we are not able to amend or stop on time.
-If this does happen, please accept our apologies in advance and contact Deceased Account Services as we do not want to cause you any further distress.
+If this does happen, please accept our apologies in advance and contact our Bereavement Services Team as we do not want to cause you any further distress.

 In the past, we may have been asked to keep items in safe custody.
 This facility is no longer available but on request, we can search to see if the deceased had any items in safe custody.
 We do not know the contents of the safe custody item and we cannot release any items in safe custody until we are in receipt of the Grant of Representation.
 The executor or administrator may attend at the branch to view the safe custody items.
 They will need to bring a copy of the will confirming they are the executor and proof of identity and address verification, and the original safe custody receipt if available.
 If the original will is in safe custody it will be released to the executor or administrator.

 A person named in the deceased person's will to carry out his or her instructions.
 There may be more than one executor.
 Their duties may include applying for a Grant of Probate, paying funeral expenses of the deceased and ensuring any inheritance tax due is settled.

 An executor is a person named in the deceased’s will to carry out their instructions upon on their death.
 There may be more than one executor.
 Their job is to apply for the Grant of Probate, carry out instructions for funeral arrangements, pay any outstanding debts and distribute the assets as per the will of the deceased.